RishiSatya/Geekbuying-Clone/README.md

-Collaborative Project At Masai School “Geekbuying Clone”.
-Getting Started…
-There were six people in a group, each person contributed equally to this project.
-We took six days to clone this project and the overall construct is about seven days.
-My teammates are Pragati Tiwari, Shubham Singh Bhadouria, Md Naquee Alam, Ganesh Tarachand More, and Rupesh Sahu including me Manoj Kumar.

 Project Details -
 Geekbuying is the ultimate shopping hub for new releases covering smart home products like vacuum cleaners, fitness equipment like treadmills, top-of-the-line home and office furniture, outdoor items including e-bikes, scooters, and other consumer goods like TV boxes, RC Toys and so much more!
 Shop for your favorite brands and products today.

-Our Team Members ❤️:

-* Pragati Tiwari.
-* Shubham Singh Bhadouria.
-* Md Naquee Alam.
-* Ganesh Tarachand More.
-* Rupesh Sahu.
-* Manoj Kumar.

 * Tools 🛠️: